 Professional Characteristics Initiative - initiates activities when appropriate; does not wait to be asked or told when to begin tasks.
-Self Faculty Please describe an incident that you feel demonstrates your initiativ for improvement. e or why r it is an area Dependability - follows through on tasks; completes assignments in accordance with stated parameters and/or constraints.
-Self Faculty Please describe one or more incidents that you feel demonstrate you why it is an area for improvement. ır depen dability or Time Management/Work Organization - organizes work and manages time effectively; completes assignments in a timely manner.
-Self Faculty Please describe one or more incidents that you feel demonstrate your time management and/or organizational abilities or lack thereof.
-Respect for Human Diversity - exhibits awareness of and sensitivity to racial, cultural, socioeconomic, religious, gender-based, sexual orientation and other human differences; seeks out further understanding and skills needed to work with diverse populations.
-Self Faculty Please describe one or more incidents that you feel demonstrate your respect for human diversity or need for improvement.
+Self Faculty Please describe an incident that you feel demonstrates your initiativ e or why it is an area for improvement.
+Dependability - follows through on tasks; completes assignments in Self Faculty accordance with stated parameters and/or constraints.
+Please describe one or more incidents that you feel demonstrate you why it is an area for improvement. ır depen dability or Time Management/Work Organization - organizes work and Self Faculty manages time effectively; completes assignments in a timely manner.
+Please describe one or more incidents that you feel demonstrate you and/or organizational abilities or lack thereof. ır time m nanagement Respect for Human Diversity - exhibits awareness of and sensitivity Self Faculty to racial, cultural, socioeconomic, religious, gender-based, sexual orientation and other human differences; seeks out further understanding and skills needed to work with diverse populations.
+Please describe one or more incidents that you feel demonstrate you diversity or need for improvement. ir respec t for human

 Oral Communication - expresses self orally in a clear and organized manner.
-Self Faculty Please describe one or more incidents that you feel demonstrate you to communicate orally. ır ability or struggle

-Written Communication - expresses self in writing in a clear and Self Faculty organized manner. an atom a al a Please describe one or more incidents that you feel demonstrate you to communicate in writing.
-If rated below expectations by faculty, de - remediation plan. evise imp lovement of Attending/Listening Skills - listens attentively; attends to important communications.
-Self Faculty Please describe one or more incidents that you feel demonstrate you ır attend ing/listening abilities or struggles.
-Internet al Delationa, relates offectively with collegation faculty Self Faculty Interpersonal Relations - relates effectively with colleagues, faculty, supervisors and clients.
-Sell Faculty Please describe one or more incidents that you feel demonstrate you ir interpo ersonal relationship abilities or challenges.
-Adaptability/Flexibility - adapts effectively to demands of situation; Self Faculty exhibits flexibility in face of change.
-Jen racuity Please describe one or more incidents that you feel demonstrate you ır adapta bility and flexibility or rigidity.
-Ethical Responsibility - responds appropriately to interpersonal and Self Faculty professional legal and ethical challenges Jen racuity Please describe one or more incidents that you feel demonstrate you ur unders standing or lack of understanding of the above systems.
-C Ph.D.
+Self Faculty Please describe one or more incidents that you feel demonstrate your ability or struggle to communicate orally.
+Written Communication - expresses self in writing in a clear and organized manner.
+Self Faculty Please describe one or more incidents that you feel demonstrate you to communicate in writing.
+If rated below expectations by faculty, de remediation plan. - 00 Attending/Listening Skills - listens attentively; attends to important communications.
+Self Faculty Please describe one or more incidents that you feel demonstrate you abilities or struggles.
+Please describe one or more incidents that you feel demonstrate your attending/listening Interpersonal Relations - relates effectively with colleagues, faculty, supervisors and clients.
+Self Faculty Please describe one or more incidents that you feel demonstrate your interpersonal relationship abilities or challenges.
+Adaptability/Flexibility - adapts effectively to demands of situation; exhibits flexibility in face of change.
+Self Faculty Please describe one or more incidents that you feel demonstrate your adaptability and flexibility or rigidity.
+Ethical Responsibility - responds appropriately to interpersonal and professional legal and ethical challenges Self Faculty Please describe one or more incidents that you feel demonstrate your understanding or lack of understanding of the above systems.

+Ph.D.
 Students Only - Fill out the remainder of the form below.
-Please describe your general dissertation topic and the theoretical for oundatio n of these ideas.
+Please describe your general dissertation topic and the theoretical foundation of these ideas.